NVIDIA-Merlin/HugeCTR/docs/hugectr_user_guide.md

 * V100 16GB: NVIDIA DGX1 servers

 Network:
-* `Wide Deep Learning`: 2x 1024-unit FC layers with ReLU and dropout, emb_dim: 16; Optimizer: Adam for both Linear and DNN models
+* `Wide Deep Learning`: Nx 1024-unit FC layers with ReLU and dropout, emb_dim: 16; Optimizer: Adam for both Linear and DNN models
-* `Deep Cross Network`: 2x 1024-unit FC layers with ReLU and dropout, emb_dim: 16, 6x cross layers; Optimizer: Adam for both Linear and DNN models
+* `Deep Cross Network`: Nx 1024-unit FC layers with ReLU and dropout, emb_dim: 16, 6x cross layers; Optimizer: Adam for both Linear and DNN models

 Data set:
 The data is provided by CriteoLabs [1].
 The original training set contains 45,840,617 examples.
 Each example contains a label (1 if the ad was clicked, otherwise 0) and 39 features (13 integer features and 26 categorical features).